-The items listed in the Quick Assessment box on the right are those associate with Job Stress.
+Read through the Quick Assessment to the Right.
+They are associated with Job Stress.
 Many people experience these symptoms and when they start to impact our quality of life, change is imperative.

 We are busy people due to multiple demands placed upon us and being pulled in several different directions.
 This is exhausting and over 46% of the population feels overworked in some way and this does not include responsibilities outside the workplace.
 Adding other tasks, such as those related to family, home, school, religion, and others, seems to significantly increase the percentage.

 Being tired is not the only problem this causes.
 It is a psychological state that can affect attitudes, behavior, relationships, and health both on and off the job.
 Excessive stress will impact how, and how well, you do your job.
 Feeling stressed on Sunday, because Monday is the first day of your work week is a tell-tale sign of job related stress.
 Missing work and being last are also signs.

 Stress symptoms include fatigue, irritability, crying, anxiety attacks, and loss of appetite or weight gain due to lack of exercise or overeating.
 Less obvious symptoms are teeth grinding, increased drug, alcohol, and tobacco use, insomnia, nightmares, forgetfulness, low productivity, and problems with concentration.

 These physical symptoms can have very serious effects on your health.
 If allowed to continue, depression, anxiety, and physical illness can result.
 Drugs or alcohol are often a problematic coping method.
 Over time, this high stress level can cause physical and mental breakdowns, which include suicide, stroke, or heart attack.